BenIlies/NoPASARAN/docs/tutorial/intro_nested_finite_state_machines.rst

 3. Upon entering the "Intermediate State", the `set` actions are executed, assigning "ping" to "input-arg1" and "pong" to "input-arg2".
 The `call` action is then executed, calling the nested FSM and passing in the arguments "input-arg1" and "input-arg2".
 4. The nested FSM begins in the "Init" state.
 The "STARTED" event is triggered, leading to a transition to the "Catch FSM Input Arguments" state.
 5. The nested FSM retrieves the input arguments using the `get_parameters` action and then executes the "done" action, triggering the "DONE" event.
 6. The "DONE" event in the nested FSM triggers the transition to the "End" state.
-In this state, an event identifier is set, and the `return` action passes the return values back to the main FSM.
+In this state, an event identifier is set, and the `return_values` action passes the return values back to the main FSM.
 7. In the main FSM, the returned event from the nested FSM is detected, triggering the "EVENT_FROM_NESTED_FSM" transition.
 The `equal` condition is checked, and if it holds true (which it should, since "input-arg1" ("ping") is equal to "output-arg2" ("ping")), the FSM transitions to the "End" state.
 The `assign` action is then executed, storing "output-arg1" in the final state.
 8. The "End" state is the final state and marks the end of this FSM scenario as it does not define any further actions or transitions.